ethstorage/ethstorage-doc/README.md

 EthStorage is a storage-specific L2 network that reuses Ethereum security to extend Ethereum storage capabilities via data availability technology.

-Specifically, EthStorage uses data sharding to achieve decentralized storage on large dynamic datasets with applications for large decentralized keyvalue (KV) store on top of an EVM-compatible blockchain.
+Specifically, EthStorage employs data sharding to achieve decentralized storage for large dynamic datasets and to support key-value (KV) storage applications on an EVM-compatible blockchain.

-## Motivation
+## The motivation

-The major goal of EthStorage is to extend Ethereum storage capabilities by reusing Ethereum security properties.
+The main motivation behind EthStorage is to enhance Ethereum's storage capabilities by leveraging its security properties.

-EIP-4844/Danksharding data is only temporarily available, i.e., the data will be discarded in a few weeks.
-EthStorage will allow users to optionally extend the availability time of DA blobs in a fully decentralized way.
+Firstly, EIP-4844/Danksharding data is only available temporarily, meaning it will be discarded in a few weeks.
+EthStorage will enable users to extend the availability time of DA blobs in a fully decentralized manner if they choose to do so.

-Most existing L2 solutions such as rollups focus on scaling Ethereum computation power, a.k.a., higher transactions per second.
-Meanwhile, with the popularity of dApps such as NFT/DeFi/etc, the demand for storing a large amount of data reusing Ethereum mainnet security has grown dramatically.
-For example, one strong storage demand comes from on-chain NFTs, where not only the token of an NFT contract is owned by the users, but also the on-chain images belong to the users.
-In contrast, storing the images on a 3rd party (e.g., ipfs or centralized servers) introduces additional trust, which can be easily and frequently broken (e.g., a lot of images of old NFT projects using ipfs are now unavailable).
+Additionally, most existing L2 solutions such as rollups primarily focus on scaling Ethereum's computational power, i.e., increasing TPS.
+However, the demand for securely storing large amounts of data on the Ethereum mainnet has surged, especially due to the popularity of dApps like NFTs and DeFi.
+For instance, the storage demand is pronounced in on-chain NFTs, where not only the token of an NFT contract is owned by users, but also the on-chain images.
+Storing these images with a third party introduces additional trust, which can be easily compromised.

-Another demand is the front end of dApps, which are mostly hosted by centralized servers (with DNS).
-This means that the websites can be easily censored (happening for Tornado Cash).
-Further issues include DNS hijacking, website hacking, or server crash.
+Another demand arises from the front end of dApps, mainly hosted by centralized servers (with DNS).
+This setup makes the websites susceptible to censorship and other issues such as DNS hijacking, website hacking, or server crashes, as evidenced by incidents like Tornado Cash.

-By reusing Ethereum mainnet security, all the aforementioned problems can be immediately solved.
-However, if everything is stored on-chain, the cost will be extremely high - for example, storing 1GB data using SSTORE will cost 1GB / 32 (per SSTORE) \* 20000 (gas per SSTORE) \* 10e9 (gas price) / 1e18 (Gwei to ETH) \* 1500 (ETH price) = $10M!
-The cost can be reduced to 1/3x using a contract code, but it is still far more expensive than other storage solutions (S3/FILECOIN/AR/etc).
+## The goals

+By leveraging Ethereum mainnet security, we can address the aforementioned problems promptly.
+However, if all data is stored on-chain, it will lead to significantly high costs.

-With L2 and data availability technologies, we believe that we can achieve an Ethereum storage scaling solution with the following goals:
+Through the utilization of L2 and data availability technologies, we have the potential to achieve an Ethereum storage scaling solution with specific objectives:

-* Increase the capacity to PB or more assuming that each node has a few TB disks
+* Increase the storage capacity to petabytes or more, considering that each node possesses several terabytes of storage.
-* Reduce the storage cost to 1/100x or 1/1000x vs SSTORE
+* Reduce the storage expenses to 1/100th or 1/1000th of the cost compared to SSTORE.
-* Similar KV CRUD semantics as SSTORE (a few limitations will apply, see below)
+* Incorporate similar KV CRUD semantics as SSTORE, with certain limitations to be considered (see details below).
-* Reuse Ethereum mainnet security on block re-organization, storage cost settlement, and censorship-resistant
+* Reuse the Ethereum mainnet's security on block re-organization, storage cost settlement, and censorship-resistant

-## Application
+## Applications

-These are some examples for the applications of EthStorage among others:
+Here are a few examples of the applications of EthStorage:

-* Long-term decentralized storage solution for other Rollups including Optimistic Rollups and ZK Rollups.
+* Providing a long-term decentralized storage solution for various Rollups, such as Optimistic Rollups and ZK Rollups.
-* Fully decentralized frontend with dynamic websites where FILECOIN/AR can only serve static ones.
+* Enabling fully decentralized frontends for dynamic websites, distinguishing from FILECOIN/AR which can only support static ones.
-* Native storage for NFTs that are fully belong to their owners.
+* Offering native storage for NFTs, allowing them to fully belong to their owners.